 Keeping up with a regular exercise regimen can help decrease the risk of diverticulitis.
 “Regular exercise is very important in promoting good bowel health,” Dr. Greenwald says.
 (These are clues that you need more physical activity in your life.)

 Diverticulitis risk factor: Not drinking enough fluids

 Staying hydrated isn’t only important so your body can function at its highest level—it can also help decrease the risk of diverticulitis.
+Drink plenty of water and clear fluids to keep your stools soft.
+And if you’re bulking up on fiber or taking supplements, it’s key to drink lots of liquids in order to prevent constipation.
 “Drinking an adequate amount of fluids, combined with the necessary amount of fiber, will make the stool bulkier, and there’s less chance of areas in the intestines bulging out,” Greenwald says.
-Try these tips to drink more water every day.
+(Try these tips to drink more water every day.)

 Diverticulitis risk factor: Taking anti-inflammatory drugs

-Certain medications might increase your risk of getting diverticulitis, including steroids, opiates, and nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil and Motrin) and naproxen (Aleve).
-Here’s what else doctors might not tell you about pain meds.
+Certain medications might increase your risk of getting diverticulitis, including steroids, opiates, calcium channel blockers, and nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil and Motrin) and naproxen (Aleve).
+These are especially a problem in older people or those with underlying conditions.
+(Here’s what else doctors might not tell you about pain meds.)

 - David Greenwald, MD, director of clinical gastroenterology and endoscopy at Mt.
 Sinai Hospital in New York City